Wage Credit Scheme Payouts for 201721 Dec 2016

-Employers are reminded to make CPF Contributions for employees by 14 Jan 2016 to receive Wage Credit Scheme payouts
+Employers are reminded to make CPF contributions for employees by 16 Jan 2017 to receive Wage Credit Scheme payouts

-Employers of eligible Singaporean employees are reminded to make the full CPF contributions for these employees by 14 January 2016 in order to receive the third tranche of Wage Credit Scheme (WCS) payouts in March 2016.
+1. Employers of eligible Singaporean employees are reminded to make the full CPF contributions for these employees by 16 January 2017 in order to receive the fourth tranche of Wage Credit Scheme (WCS) payouts in March 2017.

-2. To qualify for the third tranche of the WCS payout, employers must fulfil the following conditions:
+2. To qualify for the fourth tranche of the WCS payout, employers must fulfil the following conditions:

-(a) Have given Singaporean employees a wage increase of at least $50 in 2015 and/or have sustained the wage increases (at least $50) previously given to employees in 2014 and 2013; and
+(a) Have given Singaporean employees a wage increase of at least $50 in 2016 and/or have sustained the wage increases (at least $50) previously given to employees in 2015; and

-(b) Have paid the employees’ mandatory CPF contributions for 2015 wages to CPF Board by 14 January 2016.
+(b) Have paid the employees’ mandatory CPF contributions for 2016 wages to the CPF Board by 16 January 2017.

-4. The WCS forms part of the Transition Support Package announced in Budget 2013 to help businesses cope with rising wage costs in a tight labour market.
-The WCS co-funds 40% of the wage increases given to Singaporean employees earning a gross monthly wage of $4,000 and below.
+4. The WCS forms part of the Transition Support Package announced in Budget 2013.
+The Government extended the WCS for two more years, until 2017, to give businesses more time to adjust to rising wages in the tight labour market.
+Under this extended scheme, the Government co-funds 20% of the wage increases given to Singaporean employees earning a gross monthly wage of $4,000 and below.
 This allows businesses to free up resources for investments in productivity, and share the productivity gains with their employees.
-To give businesses more time to adjust to rising wages, the Government has extended the WCS for two more years, i.e. 2016 to 2017 .

 Who is eligible?